 In the autumn of 1798, Mr. Morris returned to the United States, to engage in politics, with enhanced celebrity and a large additional stock of political and literary knowledge.
 He was universally admitted to be one of the most accomplished and prominent gentlemen of his country.
 In 1800, he entered the Senate of the United States, where his eloquence and information made him conspicuous.
 The two eulogies, which he pronounced--one on General Washington and the other at the funeral of General Hamilton--are specimens of his rhetorical style.
 His delivery was excellent.
 Mr. Morris, at an early period, gave special and sagacious attention to the project of that Grand Canal by which the State of New York has been so much honored and benefited.
 In the summer of 1810 he examined the canal route to Lake Erie.
 The share, which he had in originating and promoting that noble work, is stated in the regular history which has been published of its conception and progress.
 In May, 1812, he pronounced a public and impressive eulogium on the venerable George Clinton; in the same year, an oration before the New York Historical Society; in 1814, another on the restoration of the Bourbons in France; in 1816, a discourse before the New York Historical Society.
 Mr. Morris died at Morrisania, November 5, 1816.
 He passed the latter years of his life at Morrisania, exercising an elegant and munificent hospitality, reviewing the studies of his early days, and carrying on a very interesting commerce of letters with statesmen and literati in Europe and America.
 The activity of his mind, the richness of his fancy, and the copiousness of his eloquent conversation, were the admiration of all his acquaintance.
 Source: Marshall, James V..
 The

-.
+United States Manual of Biography and History.
 Philadelphia: James B. Smith & Co., 1856.
 Pages 137-139.